polterguy/polterguy.github.io/plugins/magic.endpoint/index.md

 Then later when the endpoint resolver is returning files ending with _".py"_, it will return these with a `Content-Type` of _"application/python"_.

+## Magic's GitHub project page

+Magic is 100% Open Source and you can find the primary project GitHub page [here](https://github.com/polterguy/magic).

 ## Project website for magic.endpoint

 The source code for this repository can be found at [github.com/polterguy/magic.endpoint](https://github.com/polterguy/magic.endpoint), and you can provide feedback, provide bug reports, etc at the same place.